MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 **Tax schedules** Tax schedules provide a method of grouping the tax details that apply to companies, items, customers, or vendors.

-For example, if you’re setting up sales taxes for your business in Seattle,
+For example, if you're setting up sales taxes for your business in Seattle,

-Washington, you’ll need to set up details for each Washington state tax and each
+Washington, you'll need to set up details for each Washington state tax and each

 Seattle city tax.
 After all the details have been defined, you can group the